infor-design/enterprise/docs/TESTING.md

 #### Replacing ALL Baseline images at once

-1. Copy the file from the actual directory to the baseline directory
+1. Copy the file from the actual directory to the baseline directory.
 1. Run the `npm run e2e:ci` again to tests.
 Ensure that all the tests pass.
 1. Commit and push the files to your branch.